aman-11111/3d-fixes/README.md

 -  Add a "Flip Face" check box to import dialog for game mesh that shows inside out in Blender.
 Export mesh will reverse this action.
 -  Original Add-on can import Frame analysis dump that with multiple VBs  (one ib.txt  with multiple *-vb[n].txt and *-vb[n].buf).
 -  Add support for exporting Multi-VBs mesh as raw buffers, create multiple *-vb[n].vb files, each with its corresponding *-vb[n].fmt file.
--  Exception: If all VBs in a multi-VBs mesh have the same layout and stride size. it will be exported as one single .vb with one .fmt file insteads.
+-  Exception: If all VBs in a multi-VBs mesh have the same layout and stride size. it will be exported as one single .vb with one .fmt file.
--  3DMigoto raw buffer import (.vb + .ib ) search for mulitple -vb[n].fmt files and import the .ib with *-vb[n].vb files.
+-  3DMigoto raw buffer import (.vb + .ib ) search for mulitple -vb[n].fmt files and import the .ib with associated *-vb[n].vb files.